lingtalfi/nullos-admin/README.md

 - id: the identifier of the multiple action (used internally to trigger the multiple action when appropriate)
 - label: displayed in the selector
 - callback: what to do with the selected rows.
 Each row is passed in the form of a ric array.
+- confirm: bool, whether or not to display a js confirmation dialog before actually executing the multiple action